John William Fletcher: Early life

 Jean Guillaume de la Fléchère was born in 1729 and baptized on 19 September 1729 in Nyon.
-He was the eighth and last child of Jacques de la Fléchère, an army officer, and Suzanne Elisabeth, Crinsoz de Colombier.
+He was the eighth and last child of Jacques de la Fléchère, an army officer who was a member of the La Fléchère nobility, and Suzanne Elisabeth, Crinsoz de Colombier.

 He was educated at Geneva, but, preferring an army career to a clerical one, went to Lisbon and enlisted.
 An accident prevented his sailing with his regiment to Brazil, and after a visit to Flanders, where an uncle offered to secure a commission for him, he went to England in 1750.
 He had harboured a secret desire to travel to England, and had studied the English language prior to his arrival in London.
 In the autumn of 1751, he became tutor to the sons of Thomas and Susanna Hill, a wealthy Shropshire family, who spent part of the year in London.
 On one of the family's stays in London, Fletcher first heard of the Methodists and became personally acquainted with John and Charles Wesley, as well as his future wife, Mary Bosanquet.